Mightyfrong/gallifreyan-translation-helper/README.md

 ### Recurring Variables Within Global Scope
 * cLetter: false by default, true if detected. if true a warning is displayed and drawings are red.
 * qLetter: false by default, true if detected. if true a warning is displayed and drawings are red.
-* consonant: initial radius for consonants
+* consonant: initial radius for consonants, most important if not only value for resizing the whole output
 * vowel: initial radius for vowels
-* width: width of the canvas
+* width: width of the output canvas
-* height: height of the canvas
+* height: height of the output canvas
-* x: current x coordinate for drawing
+* x: current x coordinate for drawing, representing the left starting coordinate
-* y: current y coordinate for drawing
+* y: current y coordinate for drawing, representing the words baseline
 * letterwidth: width of letters/groups
 * letterheight: height of letters/groups